fmoliveira/hydragen/README.md

 ## Introspection

-> Introspection is still going to be developed

 Make sure a repository is using all the best tooling practices from here.

 Introspect the repository to install and configure all best practices: